 Beyond that, couples go on dates on evenings leading up to Christmas (this is popular at Tokyo DisneySea–every day is a veritable dapper day!) and people ordering elaborate cakes from 7-11 (Tokyo Disneyland also sells these cakes) and fried chicken.
 New Year is the bigger ‘traditional’ winter holiday in Japan.

-Here’s what’s on the food menu at the Shi Wasu Holiday Kitchen for 2018:
+Here’s what’s on the food menu at the Shi Wasu Holiday Kitchen:

 New Year Celebration Soba: Buckwheat Soba Noodles in Hot Dashi Soup with Chicken and Spinach